getsentry/sentry-github-actions-app/README.md

 **NOTE**: Currently, this app is only used internally.
 See [milestone](https://github.com/getsentry/sentry-github-actions-app/milestone/1) for required work to support ingesting data from other orgs.

-These are the steps you will need to set this backend and Github app for your organization.
+These are the steps you will need to set up this backend and Github app for your organization.

 The steps of the next two sections are related.
 You will be generating keys and variables that are need to configure each component (the backend and the Github App), thus, you will need to go back and forth.